United States Immigration and Customs Enforcement: Initial actions

 By July 2025, multiple polls showed a majority of Americans disapproved of the agency, with strongly negative public opinion that surpassed prior negative opinion of it during the 2018 "Abolish ICE" movement.
 In late August, the Pew Research Center reported that its polls showed an increasingly sharp partisan divide in views of ICE, with 72% of Republican Party supporters viewing the agency favorably, and 78% of Democratic Party supporters viewing it negatively.

-In 2025, at least three notable attacks targeted ICE facilities in Texas.
-On July 4, a group attacked an ICE detention center in Alvarado.
-In an apparently unrelated incident on August 25, a 36-year-old was arrested at a Dallas ICE field office for claiming he had a bomb and showing officers what he said was a detonator on his wrist.
-The third incident occurred on September 24, when a gunman on a nearby rooftop fired a rifle at a van at the Dallas field office, killing one detainee and critically injuring two others before killing himself.
+In 2025, two notable incidents targeted ICE facilities in Texas.
+This included the July 4, 2025 Alvarado ICE facility incident, and the 2025 Dallas ICE facility shooting where a shooter killed one detainee and critically injured two others before killing himself.
 One of the injured victims died six days later.

 By November 2025, at least half of ICE's top leadership had been fired or reassigned, and many were replaced with Border Patrol officials.
 The Chicago Tribune described the shakeup as part of the Trump administration's desire to increase deportations at all costs, noting that Border Patrol's methods were less targeted than ICE's and involved stopping random people on the street and demanding to know their birthplace and citizenship status.

+In late November, ICE began conducting a series of immigration raids in New Orleans, Louisiana which drew public attention and controversy.

+As of December 2025, ICE held 68,440 people in detention, nearly 40,000 of whom had no criminal record or only pending charges.
+Between January and December 2025 the administration had arrested over 328,000 people and deported nearly 327,000.

+On July 7, 2026, during an enforcement operation in Houston, Texas, an agent with U.S. Immigration and Customs Enforcement (ICE) fatally shot Lorenzo Salgado Araújo, a 52‑year‑old Mexican national.
+The shooting took place while Salgado Araújo was driving a van carrying his construction crew.
+In the days that followed, community members organized protests in Houston to demand accountability.
+Local elected officials and civic organizations also called for an independent review of the circumstances surrounding the killing, expressing concerns about public confidence in ICE in light of the agency's recent record.
+The Mexican government, for its part, announced that it would pursue criminal complaints in the United States related to the deaths of Mexican citizens who have died in ICE custody or during ICE operations—a response that encompassed this case as well as other similar incidents.